Fall Festival 2024 ~ Day 1

 Realization A stable and non-mistaken experience of a virtuous object that directly protects us from suffering.

 Re-cognizer A cognizer that realizes what has already been realized through the force of a previous valid cognizer.
-See Heart of Wisdom and Understanding the Mind.
+See The New Heart of Wisdom and How to Understand the Mind.

 Refuge Actual protection.
 To go for refuge to Buddha, Dharma, and Sangha means to have faith in these Three Jewels and to rely upon them for protection from all fears and suffering.
-See Joyful Path of Good Fortune
+See Modern Buddhism, Meaningful to Behold and Joyful Path of Good Fortune

 Regret A mental factor that feels remorse for actions done in the past.
-See Understanding the Mind.
+See How to Understand the Mind and Meaningful to Behold.

 Rejoicing A joyful mind, free of jealousy or pride, that takes delight in the virtuous actions of ourself or others.
 See Meaningful to Behold.

 Renunciation The wish to be released from samsara.
-See Joyful Path of Good Fortune.
+See Modern Buddhism and Joyful Path of Good Fortune.

 Resentment A deluded mental factor that maintains the continuum of anger without forgetting it, and wishes to retaliate.
-See How to Solve Our Human Problems and Understanding the Mind.
+See How to Solve Our Human Problems and How to Understand the Mind.

 Root mind The very subtle mind located at the centre of the heart channel wheel.
 It is known as the ‘root mind’ because all other minds arise from it and dissolve back into it.
 See Mahamudra Tantra.

 Rupavajra The emptiness of form appearing in the form of an offering goddess.
-See Great Treasury of Merit:, and Guide to Dakini Land.
+See Great Treasury of Merit and The New Guide to Dakini Land.

 A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

-Sadhana A ritual prayer that is the special method for attainment, usually associated with a Tantric Deity.
+Sadhana A ritual prayer that is a special method for attaining spiritual realizations, usually associated with a Tantric Deity.

 Samantabhadra Sanskrit name for ‘All Good One’, a Bodhisattva renowned for his extensive offerings.
 See Great Treasury of Merit.

-Samkhya A non-Buddhist school, the oldest of the Brahmaic schools.
+Samkhya A non-Buddhist school, the oldest of the Brahmanic schools.
 See Ocean of Nectar and Meaningful to Behold.

 Samsara The cycle of uncontrolled death and rebirth, or the cycle of twelve dependent-related links.
 Sometimes known as ‘cyclic existence’.
 See Joyful Path of Good Fortune.